Deploy container instances into an Azure virtual network

 Delete network resources

-The initial preview of this feature requires several additional commands to delete the network resources you created earlier.
+This feature currently requires several additional commands to delete the network resources you created earlier.
 If you used the example commands in previous sections of this article to create your virtual network and subnet, then you can use the following script to delete those network resources.
 The script assumes that your resource group contains a single virtual network with a single network profile.

 Before executing the script, set the